Interactive Ray Tracing

 Ever wondered how realistic lighting, reflections, and shadows are achieved in modern 3D environments?

-Our Interactive Ray Tracing project brings those ideas to life by transforming a traditional ray tracing engine into an interactive and educational experience.
+Our Interactive Ray Tracing project brings those ideas to life by transforming a traditional ray tracing engine into an interactive experience.

 This isn’t just a renderer — it’s a sandbox for learning how light behaves.